 Special thanks to agent DongWon Song for this blog post.
-DongWon is on the faculty for Anti-heroes and Villains: Crafting Flawed Characters We Love to Hate, June 6-9, 2019.
-He’ll join authors Patrice Caldwell and Julie Dao and editor Tiff Liao to help novelists create deep veins of backstory and characterization to shape their characters.
+DongWon was on the faculty for Anti-heroes and Villains: Crafting Flawed Characters We Love to Hate.

 When I think about what makes a well-crafted villain, I often think about how often I come away from reading a book or watching a movie thinking “okay, glad the heroes won and all that but the villain had a point, though.”
 Magneto, T’Kuvma, Killmonger, even Kylo Ren all have moments, speeches, or perspectives where I, as the audience member identify with much more strongly than the square-jawed figure of righteousness I’m supposed to be rooting for.